artem0/canvas-fingerprinting/README.md

-# Implementing Canvas fingerprinting from scratch
+# Canvas fingerprinting from scratch

 ## What is it?